Everything You Need To Know About Living Room Flooring

 Which colour is best for floor tiles?

-Well with no doubt, we would say that light colours like cream white, beige sandy colours would be the best pick as they will make your living room seem much bigger than it actually is.
+Well, with no doubt, we would say that light colours like cream white, beige and sandy would be the best pick as they will make your living room seem much bigger than it actually is.